determined-ai/determined/docs/reference/reference-deploy/config/master-config-reference.rst

       detection is not finding the appropriate interface, the ``dtrain_network_interface`` option can be used to set it explicitly (e.g., ``eth11``).

-   -  ``nccl_port_range``: The range of ports that NCCL is permitted to use during distributed training.
-A valid port range is in the format of ``MIN:MAX``.
-By default, no restrictions are placed on the NCCL port range.

-   -  ``gloo_port_range``: The range of ports that Gloo is permitted to use during distributed training.
-A valid port range is in the format of ``MIN:MAX``.
-By default, no restrictions are placed on the Gloo port range.

    -  ``cpu_pod_spec``: Defines the default pod spec which will be applied to all CPU-only tasks when running on Kubernetes.
 See :ref:`custom-pod-specs` for details.